bonitasoft/bonita-doc/md/layout-development.md

 ```
 * The resources folder must contain an `Index.groovy` class or an `index.html` file and optionally can contain some additional resources.

-If you create a resource with the UI Designer, the exported zip automatically has the correct format (only the contentType will have to be changed to "layout").

 In case of layout edition using Bonita UI Designer, the contentType is kept unchanged.
 [Export the examples](resource-management.md) to see how to structure your layout.